fifostr - A FIFO (first in first out) buffer for strings derived from deque with pattern match callbacks

 Tests & Coverage

-coverage run –source fifostr -m pytest coverage report -m ```
+# running basic tests cd tests pytest #or py.test # coverage stats below coverage run --source fifostr -m pytest coverage report -m

 - 1.1.9 rebuild for README.md to README.rst conversion using pandoc (no code changes) for PyPi